imalsogreg/blog.greghale.io/content/posts/2025-10-10-jj-for-vibe-coding.md

 not several months.
 So I do still have to write code and collaborate with people.

-Recently, writing code with the help of AI agents has shone light on some of the aspects of `git` that have always felt a bit awkward, and made me think about the `jj`, a `git` replacement that I briefly used at Kadena.

 There is a trend among my programmer friends: the ones who are the best at `git` tend to be the most excited about `jj`. **Interesting**.
 `git` power users had conquered all `git`'s complexities.